OfficeDev/office-js-docs-pr/docs/develop/show-hide-add-in.md

 ## Additional details on showing the task pane

 When you call `Office.addin.showAsTaskpane()`, Office will display in a task pane the file that you assigned as the resource ID (`resid`) value of the task pane.
 This `resid` value can be assigned or changed by opening your **manifest.xml** file and locating **\<SourceLocation\>** inside the `<Action xsi:type="ShowTaskpane">` element.
-(See [Configure your Office Add-in to use a shared runtime](configure-your-add-in-to-use-a-shared-runtime.md) for additional details.)
+(See [Configure your Office Add-in to use a shared Configure your Office Add-in to use a shared runtime](configure-your-add-in-to-use-a-shared-Configure your Office Add-in to use a shared runtime.md) for additional details.)

 Since `Office.addin.showAsTaskpane()` is an asynchronous method, your code will continue running until the method is complete.
 Wait for this completion with either the `await` keyword or a `then()` method, depending on which JavaScript syntax you are using.

-## Configure your add-in to use the shared runtime
+## Configure your add-in to use the shared Configure your Office Add-in to use a shared runtime

-To use the `showAsTaskpane()` and `hide()` methods, your add-in must use the shared runtime.
-For more information, see [Configure your Office Add-in to use a shared runtime](configure-your-add-in-to-use-a-shared-runtime.md).
+To use the `showAsTaskpane()` and `hide()` methods, your add-in must use the [shared Configure your Office Add-in to use a shared runtime](../testing/Configure your Office Add-in to use a shared runtimes.md#shared-Configure your Office Add-in to use a shared runtime).
+For more information, see [Configure your Office Add-in to use a shared Configure your Office Add-in to use a shared runtime](configure-your-add-in-to-use-a-shared-Configure your Office Add-in to use a shared runtime.md).

 ## Preservation of state and event listeners